freeCodeCamp/freeCodeCamp/guide/english/vim/useful-commands/index.md

 ## Pasting blocks of code

 Very often you will find yourself looking for solutions to problems, and finding someone has written a block of code that does exactly what you want.
-If you try to copy and paste the code directly into Vim you might find that the code is weirdly formatted or hasnt't been pasted correctly.
+If you try to copy and paste the code directly into Vim you might find that the code is weirdly formatted or hasn't been pasted correctly.
 This is due to the fact that Vim reads each character that you paste one after the other, meaning any key-combinations that activates a Vim shortcut will be executed and Vim will try (and fail) to automatically indent the pasted code.

 To overcome this you can use Vim's **Paste mode** which you can activate by entering normal mode (press `escape` or `crtl + c`) and type `:set paste`, then press ENTER.